What is Decking on a Roof and Its Components

 Cement, concrete, or steel are more commonly found.
 The reason is that these buildings usually have larger structures, so they naturally need stronger structures to carry the equipment with more weight on the roof.

-Whatever types of roof decking you are planning to use, keep in mind t the matter should be turned over to the professional expert in the roofing system.
-Having the installation done improperly might cause a dangerous impact in the future.
+Whatever type of roof decking you are planning to use, keep in mind that the matter should be turned over to the professional expert in the roofing system.
+Having the installation done improperly might have a dangerous impact in the future.

 Roof Decking Boards

-Moving on to the next part of the roof decking system, the following list below will help you understand what decking on a roof board, and several of its types are.
+Moving on to the next part of the roof decking system, the list below will help you understand what decking on a roof board is and several of its types.

 Tongue and groove